 To conduct a vacuum deflection test, a blister pack is placed inside a vacuum test chamber.

-The surface of the blister pack is scanned by a laser or vision system, to provide data points for subsequent deflection measurement.
+The surface of the blister pack is scanned by a laser, to provide data points for subsequent deflection measurement.
 A vacuum is applied, and the pack surface is scanned a second time.
 The vacuum level is then reduced, and the pack is scanned once more.

 Deflection refers to the difference in the height of the foil of a cavity under vacuum compared to the first data point when the cavity was not under pressure.
 A cavity with a large hole will show no difference in the foil, as the hole allows the pressure inside the pocket to equalise to the applied vacuum inhibiting foil movement.
 If there is no hole present in the cavity, the lidding foil will move, and the second scan will show a large deflection as the cavity expands as a result of the applied vacuum.